Historic Manual Bilge Pump on Balclutha Returned to Working Condition

 A park ranger turning a handle that is connected to a pump.

-Park employees learning about how to operate the new working bilge pump on BALCLUTHA.
+Park employees learning about how to operate the new working bilge pump on Balclutha.

 NPS Photo

-The Ship's Maintenance crew have reconditioned, renewed, and replumbed the starboard side pump to actually pump water, in order to show visitors how the crew in the working days of the ship got out any water that leaked into the hull.
+The Ship's Maintenance crew have reconditioned, renewed, and replumbed the starboard side pump to pump water, in order to show visitors how the crew in the working days of the ship got out any water that leaked into the hull.

 Notes From Ship’s Bilge Pumps; A History of their Development 1500-1900 (Thomas J. Oertling)

-By Courtney Andersen, Historical Ship Rigging Supervisor
+By Courtney Andersen, Former Historical Ship Rigging Supervisor

-9 April 2014
+April 9, 2014

 Pumps were the last defense, hope, and salvation of the lives on board.
 A ship could lose its rig or its rudder, and still give a hope of survival, but without a working bilge pump a ship was lost.